-Snow Play!: If you grew up in another part of the country, you’ll feel more at home in mittens than swimsuits this time of year, and we know some superb places that are an easy drive from LA that has loads of snow.
+Snow Play!: If you grew up in another part of the country, you’ll feel more at home in mittens than swimsuits this time of year, and we know some superb places that are an easy drive from LA that has loads of snow to play in.

-Winterfest OC: Take a short drive to OC and plunge into a full winter experience: an outdoor ice rink, a six-lane Snowflake Summit ice slide, a play park featuring real snow blown in daily for snow angels and snowman building, strolling carolers and Christmas Day visits with Santa and Mrs. Claus.
+Snow in the OC: Take a short drive to Winterfest OC and plunge into a full winter experience: an outdoor ice rink, an eight-lane Snowflake Summit ice slide, a play park featuring real snow blown in daily for snow angels and snowman building, strolling carolers and Christmas Day visits with Santa and Mrs. Claus.

 Merry Grinchmas, Ho Ho Ho: Meet the Grinch, Max & all of Who-ville at Universal Studios for a very merry, and not at all grouchy or Grinchy holiday.
 Plus, you can see some merry Minions and quaff warm Butterbeer.

-Clifton’s Republic: There have been lines around the block since Clifton’s Republic’s recent remodel.
-Part curiosity shop, part kitschy cafeteria, all delicious: you can sneak away for a playfully fun bite that will also keep you out of the kitchen.
+Clifton’s Republic: Part curiosity shop, part kitschy cafeteria, all delicious: you can sneak away for a playfully fun bite at Clifton’s Republic that will also keep you out of the kitchen.

 CHILL Out at the Queen Mary: Enter a frozen wonderland, where you must don giant parkas to keep the cold at bay.
 You can explore the Ice Kingdom, with over two million pounds of ice; go ice tubing; lace up ice skates; ice shuffleboard (this is a thing!) and spend the afternoon in the Holiday Village decorating gingerbread houses and visiting Santa.